Bukayo Saka: 2022–2026: Title challengers and eventual Champions

-On 12 August 2023, Saka's goal helped seal a 2–1 win over Nottingham Forest in Arsenal's first match of the 2023–24 Premier League season.
+On 12 August 2023, Saka's goal helped seal a 2–1 win over Nottingham Forest in Arsenal's first match of the 2023–24 season.
 On 26 August, Saka made his 83rd consecutive Premier League appearance for Arsenal against Fulham, which set a club record.
 On 20 September, he scored his first Champions League goal and provided an assist in a 4–0 win over PSV on his debut in the competition.
 On 28 October, Saka captained Arsenal for the first time in a 5–0 home win against Sheffield United.
 He made his 200th appearance for the club on 5 December 2023 in a 4–3 win over Luton Town at Kenilworth Road, becoming the fourth youngest Arsenal player to reach the milestone.
 On 11 February 2024, Saka surpassed 50 goals for Arsenal with a brace in a 6–0 away win over West Ham, becoming the youngest Arsenal player to do so in the Premier League.

-On 4 October 2025, Bukayo Saka made his 200th Premier League appearance for Arsenal in a 2–0 win over West Ham United, scoring a penalty — his 55th league goal and 100th goal involvement for the club in the competition.
+On 4 October 2025, Saka made his 200th Premier League appearance for Arsenal in a 2–0 win over West Ham United, scoring a penalty — his 55th league goal and 100th goal involvement for the club in the competition.
+On 19 February 2026, he signed a new long-term contract with the club, reportedly until 2031.
+On 4 March 2026, he made his 300th appearance for Arsenal, scoring the winner in a 1–0 victory away to Brighton & Hove Albion.
+Later that year, on 5 May, he netted the goal in a 1–0 victory over Atlético Madrid in the Champions League semi-final second leg, securing his club's place in their first final for 20 years by winning 2–1 on aggregate.
+A few weeks later, on 18 May, he registered his 50th league assist from a corner in a 1–0 victory over Burnley, becoming the third player in the club's history to reach that milestone of goals and assists after Thierry Henry and Dennis Bergkamp.
+On the following day, Saka won his first Premier League title after Manchester City failed to beat Bournemouth, handing Arsenal their first Premier League title in 22 years.